Bombil and Beatrice

 Bombil & Beatrice is an Indian English language romantic thriller film directed by Kaizad Gustad.
-Presented by Medient In association with Crossover Joint Ventures & Quest Films Limited, the film stars Katie McGuinness, Prashant Narayanan and Piyush Mishra in lead roles.
+Presented by Medient in association with Crossover Joint Ventures & Quest Films Limited, the film stars Katie McGuinness, Prashant Narayanan and Piyush Mishra in lead roles.
 The film was released at the Cannes film festival in 2007.

 Premise

 Many years ago, amid palpable tension between the Britishers and the Indians due to the ongoing struggle for freedom, an English woman named Beatrice and an Indian man named Vilas were in love with each other and promised to wait for even a 100 years if they had to so as to live together.
-On New Year's Eve Beatrice decides to run away with Vilas but tragedy strikes before she could even meet him and her love story comes to an abrupt end.
+On New Year's Eve Beatrice decides to run away with Vilas but tragedy strikes before she can even meet him and her love story comes to an abrupt end.
 A century has passed now, and Beatrice finds out that Vilas has been reborn as Bombil.
 Beatrice decides to meet him and gives him a job to do.